ACC - eCribbage.com

 b.
 The ACC considers any attempt to gain an unfair advantage through exploitation of the technology of online cribbage to be unacceptable and grounds for suspension or expulsion.
 Examples of such practices include:

 b.
-ACC Rules for Internet Play shall be in effect at all official ACC Internet tournaments unless an explicit exception has been granted by the Internet Cribbage Commissioner and announced in advance by the ACC.
-Additional rules for a specific event may be imposed by the tournament director with the approval of the Commissioner.
+ACC Rules for Internet Play shall be in effect at all official ACC Internet tournaments unless an explicit exception has been granted by the ACC Internet Commissioner and announced in advance by the ACC.
+Additional rules for a specific event may be imposed by the tournament director with the approval of the ACC Internet Commissioner.

 a.
 Players are free to participate in as few or as many online tournaments as they desire, though after they reach an annual tournament quota they can no longer earn IRPs that season.